laminlabs/bionty/docs/guide/config.md

 <br>

 We may change the default to "inhouse_diseases" when "organism" is specified as "human", by the following:

-Note: changing the order of versions won't have an effect, as most recent version is taken as default.

 ```{code-block} yaml
 ---